 The use of motorized golf carts was introduced in 1997.
 Today, in the hierarchy of state park golf courses in the region, the Sunken Meadow courses are intended to serve golfers of a moderate skill level.
 While maintenance and operation of the golf facilities is kept at an excellent level, they are not maintained at championship level.
 The courses provide an enjoyable outing with moderate challenges, but not punishing for those who make errant shots.

-In undeveloped areas of the park dogs only are permitted with a 6 foot leash.
-Not allowed in bathing or picnic areas, in buildings or on walkways.
-Pets cannot enter through the main entrance.
+Pets are not allowed in developed areas of the park such as bathing or picnic areas, in buildings or on walkways and cannot enter through the main entrance.
 Pets are welcome through the alternate entrance on Old Dock Road off of 25A East.
 There you will find a designated dog walk trail.
 Please contact Park Office with any questions.